knewplay/course-vex-vrc-in-c/session1.md

 <!--Illustration idea:

-Show output of "Hello World" program on VS Code terminal of a computer screen
+Show output of "Hello World" program on VS Code terminal of a computer screen:
 -->
 * Write a "Hello World" program in C using VS Code.
 Make sure it compiles and can print "Hello world" ["Hello, World!"
 Program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)